BasementDev2011/Hexing/README.md

 And i also just wanted to write raw values because im making a binary interpreter

 If you want to compile this program just do gcc hexing.c -o hexing.
 No other garbage needed

+HOW to use?

+Simply type hex values in the terminal.
+eg:
+0x01 , 0x052 etc ..